-1. Have you thoroughly read your cruise line’s rules and regulations/FAQ?
+1. Have you thoroughly read your cruise line’s rules and regulations and FAQ?

-Even if you’ve cruised recently on the same line, policies can (and do!) change.
+Even if you’ve cruised recently on the same line, policies can (and often do!) change.
 Be sure to read the list of prohibited items before you pack.
-Cruise lines don’t allow items that could be a fire hazard in the cabin (irons, steamers, candles), or a danger to others (weapons, drones, pepper spray).

-I also like to familiarize myself with the beverage package policy to see what is currently included.
-Look to see if you can currently bring on bottled water, soda, or a bottle of wine if it’s not included in your package (or if you didn’t purchase a package).
+I also like to familiarize myself with the beverage package policy for my cruise line to see what’s currently included.
+Check if you’re allowed to carry on bottled water, soda, or a bottle of wine if it’s not included in your drinks package (or if you didn’t purchase a package).

 You might also like: How to Bring Your Own Drinks on a Cruise

 How casual or strict is the dress code?
 Are there formal or theme nights?
-A few minutes of reading the FAQ before you pack will ensure you take the right items with you to not be over-or underdressed.
+Taking a few minutes to read your cruise line’s FAQ before you pack will ensure you take the right items with you!
+You won’t want to be over- or underdressed.

 2. Have you purchased travel insurance?